nielsmaerten/aspen/README.md

 - Lets you choose which fields Aspen is allowed to change and whether it may create new correspondents or document types.
 - When the AI is uncertain, it tags the document with `$ai-review` for manual review.
 - Supports many AI providers via [token.js](https://github.com/verybigthings/token).
-- Editable prompt templates so you can fine-tune how metadata is extracted.
+- Editable prompt templates live in `prompt-templates/` so you can fine-tune how metadata is extracted.

 ## What You Need
 - Paperless-ngx with an API token.